Building the Right Product in an Unknown Domain

 Impact

-- Reduced test result delivery time from days to seconds
+- Test result delivery reduced from days to seconds

 Suppliers report the portal being easy to navigate, with timely guidance and efficient troubleshooting.
 We are very pleased with this demonstration of commitment to the customer experience… [Redacted Client] has high standards, and we appreciate your partnership in easing the supplier compliance burden.